-Wax the hood and the painted portion of the frame for better protection.
+Wax painted portion of the vehicle for better protection.

 NOTE: Apply wax on glossy finish only.
 Protect the vehicle with a cover to prevent dust accumulation during storage.

 CAUTION: The snowmobile has to be stored in a cool and dry place and covered with an opaque tarpaulin.
 This will prevent sun rays and grime from affecting plastic components and vehicle finish.